rrcobb/backgammon/devlog.md

 - starting roll
 - scorekeeping between games / history

-## UI / TODO
+- reorder game panels so it fits on different screen sizes

-- doubling cube
+  - history below

 - tweak game controls
   - play / fast forward (10) / play to end
   - rewind a move

-- reorder game panels so it fits on different screen sizes
-  - history below
+  - undo / reset to a position

 - screen size awareness
   - board zoom?

 - expand/collapse buttons placement

+## UI / TODO

-- show previous game state (as an option when we expand)
+- show previous game state, as an option when we expand

-- undo / reset to a position
+- interactive mode / "human player" strategy -- play against the AI
+  - strategy for user to play against the computer

+- show the valid moves, given a roll

 - separate roll from move ? (for individual play, at least)
+  - slow down animation (optionally)

-- show the valid moves
+  - show that the game play is happening, for slow games (slow strats)

 - display about the strategy
   - strategy descriptions